MahirEmran/Sielify/Sielify_Privacy_Policy.md

 Usage Data is collected automatically when using the Service.

-Usage Data may include information such as Your Device's Internet Protocol address (e.g. IP address), browser type, browser version, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.
+Usage Data may include information such as Your Device's location, the pages of our Service that You visit, the time and date of Your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

-When You access the Service by or through a mobile device, We may collect certain information automatically, including, but not limited to, the type of mobile device You use and your mobile operating system.
+When You access the Service, We may collect certain information automatically, including, but not limited to, the type of mobile device You use and your mobile operating system.
 We may also collect information that Your browser sends whenever You visit our Service or when You access the Service by or through a mobile device.